Python script to archive large pdf into rar with 20x compression rate

 Solution

-The most efficient way to save server space is to compress PDF
+The most efficient way to save server space is to compress PDF to RAR.

 RAR compression provides nearly 20x PDF compression and is currently the best compression algorithm for pdf